 Students explore the fundamentals of basic hotel, restaurant and industrial catering through lecture, demonstration and participation in basic food production, including the preparation of eggs, batters, potatoes, vegetables, shellfish, fish, salads and dressings.
 Theory and practice of cooking methods such as frying, roasting, broiling, griddle work, poaching, and sautéing, with a basic understanding of use and care of kitchen equipment are practiced.
 Emphasis is placed on the preparation of stocks, broth, consommés, and various soups.
 Students prepare various basic and compound sauces, stews, seafood dishes, hors d'oeuvres and canapés.
 Lectures and demonstrations on primal meat cuts and basic butchering are conducted.
 The student must achieve a final grade of C or better to progress to a higher-level CUL course.
-Prerequisite: CUL 1104 Introduction to Food and Baking with a final grade of C or better, or permission of the Director of Culinary Arts.
+Pre-requisite: CUL 1104 Introduction to Food and Baking.